shikhasachan/Insurance-Sales-Dashboard/README.md

 # Dataset Description:
 The data consists of 86 variables and includes product usage data and socio-demographic data derived from zip area codes.This dataset is owned and supplied by the Dutch data mining company, Sentient Machine Research, and is based on real-world business data.
 This dataset has been used in the CoIL Challenge 2000 data mining competition.

-Variable Name

-Description

-Postal_Code

-Postal Code

-Region

-Region

-Start_Date

-Start date

-End_Date

-End Date

-Commission_Rate

-Commission Rate

-No_of_Brokers

-Number of Brokers

-Customer_Subtype

-Customer Subtype

-No_of_houses

-Number of houses 1 - 10

-Avg_size_household

-Avg size household 1 - 6

-Avg_age

-Avg age

-Customer_main_type

-Customer main type

-Roman_catholic

-Roman catholic

-Protestant

-Protestant

-Other_religion

-Other religion

-No_religion

-No religion

-Contribution_car_policies

-Contribution car policies

-Contribution_lorry_policies

-Contribution lorry policies

-Contribution_life_insurances

-Contribution life insurances

-Contribution_fire_policies

-Contribution fire policies

-Contribution_boat_policies

-Contribution boat policies

-No_of_car_policies

-Number of car policies

-No_of_lorry_policies

-Number of lorry policies

-No_of_life_insurances

-Number of life insurances

-No_of_fire_policies

-Number of fire policies

-No_of_boat_policies

-Number of boat policies
+ # Variable Name:   Description

+Postal_Code:      Postal Code

+Region:           Region

+Start_Date:       Start date

+End_Date:         End Date

+Commission_Rate:  Commission Rate

+No_of_Brokers:    Number of Brokers

+Customer_Subtype: Customer Subtype

+No_of_houses:     Number of houses 1 - 10

+Avg_size_household: Avg size household 1 - 6

+Avg_age:            Avg age

+Customer_main_type: Customer main type

+Roman_catholic:     Roman catholic

+Protestant:         Protestant

+Other_religion:     Other religion

+No_religion:        No religion

+Contribution_car_policies: Contribution car policies

+Contribution_lorry_policies: Contribution lorry policies

+Contribution_life_insurances: Contribution life insurances

+Contribution_fire_policies: Contribution fire policies

+Contribution_boat_policies: Contribution boat policies

+No_of_car_policies:        Number of car policies

+No_of_lorry_policies:      Number of lorry policies

+No_of_life_insurances:     Number of life insurances

+No_of_fire_policies:       Number of fire policies

+No_of_boat_policies:       Number of boat policies